-With both boasting big budgets and reputations that appeal to world-class performers across the planet, their respective ranks have been loaded with match-winners down the years.
+With both teams boasting big budgets and reputations that appeal to world-class performers across the planet, their respective ranks have been loaded with match-winners down the years.

 Who, though, has held the upper hand in a famous rivalry that dates back to 1929?
 GOAL takes a look at how a couple of the biggest institutions in club football have fared in direct combat.